American Music Awards of 2018

 The 46th Annual American Music Awards were held on October 9, 2018, at the Microsoft Theater in Los Angeles, California.
 It aired live on ABC and was hosted by Tracee Ellis Ross.
-Cardi B and Drake led the list of nominations with eight mentions each.
-Taylor Swift and Camila Cabello were the big winners, with four awards each.
-The late rapper and singer XXXTentacion won Favorite Soul/R&B album nearly four months after his death.
-His mother, Cleopatra Bernard, accepted the award.
+Cardi B and Drake were the most-nominated artists with eight nominations each, while Taylor Swift and Camila Cabello were the most-awarded artists with four awards each.
+Rapper and singer XXXTentacion posthumously won Favorite Soul/R&B album nearly four months after his death.
+His mother, Cleopatra Bernard, accepted the award on his behalf.